betterscientificsoftware/bssw.io/Articles/ContainersForResearchSoftware.md

 docker run -ti ubuntu
 ```
 (the `-ti` option means "connect a terminal in interactive mode").
 Running this command will give you a root terminal in an
 ubuntu distribution, and you can do whatever you like with it.
 Other distributions are available, e.g. `docker run -ti centos`.
-It is also possible to specify a revision, e.g. `docker run -ti ubuntu:16.04`.
+It is also possible to specify a revision, e.g. `docker run -ti ubuntu:16.04`. **Note**: docker requires a direct internet connection in order to pull the images.
+It has been observed that VPNs or caching DNS servers can cause problems.
+Disable any VPN and/or DNS proxy configuration before running docker.

 ### Managing docker